OR logo

 Graphical Abstract by Andrew Moore The classic Ugi reaction is a four-component coupling process that involves a carboxylic acid, a carbonyl compound, an amine, and an isocyanide.
 All reaction components [...]

 The classic Ugi reaction is a four-component coupling process involving a carboxylic acid, a carbonyl compound, an amine, and an isocyanide, resulting in an N-acylamino acid amide product.
-Modified Ugi reactions [...]
+Modified Ugi [...]